aws-samples/cdk-qldb-streaming/README.md

 4. Then deploy the CDK stack of QldbBlogDbStack.
 5. Lastly deploy the CDK stack of QldbBlogStreamStack.

+Please note, you need to conduct cdk bootstrap as per https://docs.aws.amazon.com/cdk/latest/guide/bootstrapping.html first if not done yet.

 The detailed commands of the steps are listed below: